SrivathsanSivakumar/Maps4You/README.md

 2. **Share a link manually**: Utilize the text bar under _Manual Activity_ in the app to paste in a Google Maps link.
 This will also provide you with the same pop-up box asking where you would like to open that location.

 ## File Description and Dependencies
-- Most of the code is written in Dart and a bit of Swift (to enable sharing a location from Google Maps directly to the app) .
+- Most of the code is written in Dart, and Swift is used to enable sharing a location from Google Maps directly to the app.

 | File Name | Description                                 |
 |-----------|---------------------------------------------|